DIY Graham Cracker Haunted Houses are a fun fall craft the whole family can enjoy.

 Kids love to do freeform crafting like this.
 With candy.
 What can go wrong?
 They will enjoy decorating and eating the haunted house.

 And with a bit more artistic flare a grown up or teen can use these ideas to create a fun table centerpiece for a Halloween party.

 The houses, once set, are solid as a rock.

-I had the pleasure of doing this craft with my three local grand girls!
-We started at the dollar store choosing candy; always a good start to a day with kids.
-Then they patiently waited while I made the frosting and set the craft up.
-I had never made royal icing before and had my fingers crossed it would be sticky enough to work.
+I had the pleasure of doing this craft originally with three of my grand girls.
+We started at the dollar store choosing candy.
+Always a good start to a day with kids. 🙂

 DIY Graham Cracker Haunted Houses: The Process for the kids

 Four year old Mylaina had a blast decorating her pumpkin patch and adding a few doo dads on the house.

 Then she directed, as Grandma finished covering the house in candy, at the wave of Lainy’s magical finger.